rsokl/Learning_Python/Python/Module5_OddsAndEnds/Testing_Your_Code.md

 >>> test_count_vowels_basic()  # passes: returns None | fails: raises error
 ```

 As described above, the fact our function runs and simply returns `None` means that our code has passed this test.
 We've written and run our very first test!
+It certainly isn't the most robust test, but it is a good start.

 Let's look more carefully at the structure of `test_count_vowels_basic`.
 Note that this function doesn't take in any inputs;